CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **HobVermkins.** This group of hobVermkins actively seeks the adventurers in hopes of collecting a bounty.
 They possess information about the location of Mountainmaw Castle but won't share directions unless charmed.
 One of the hobVermkins carries a roughly drawn sketch of one of the party members, along with the text "25 bronze coins for this one" and a black spider symbol beneath it.

-**Orcs.** These scouts are affiliated with the band currently established at Wyvern Tor.
+**ogrekins.** These scouts are affiliated with the band currently established at Wyvern Tor.
 As they patrol the area, they search for travelers to ambush and homesteads to plunder.

 **Owlbear.** This ravenous predator catches wind of the characters' scent and relentlessly pursues them.